Experts say consumers should face the facts and deal with debt collectors, but also know and understand their consumer rights and protections

 One important exclusion from the fair debt collection law is so-called in-house collection departments.
 These are the collection divisions of banks, retailers or other credit issuers.
 Customers who miss one or two monthly payments may be called or receive letters from these in-house collection agents.

 However, laws that protect consumers from abusive language, threats and other unfair practices when dealing with third-party debt collectors do not apply for in-house collectors.
 Why?
 Lawmakers who drafted the federal law felt credit card issuers had a vested interest in retaining good customer relations and were less likely to engage in harassing, threatening behavior.
 That reasoning hasn’t proven true.
 According to the FTC, complaints about in-house debt collection practices nearly doubled between 2003 and 2006 — from nearly 13,000 to more than 21,000.

 “You can be a lot more aggressive when it’s your own debt,” says Howard Dvorkin, a nationally recognized consumer advocate and author of the book “Credit Hell: How to Dig Out of Debt.”

-Because of an increase in debt buying -- where old credit card and consumer loan debt may be resold multiple times -- consumers may be contacted about the same debt numerous times by different collection agencies.
+Because of debt buying — where old credit card and consumer loan debt may be resold multiple times — consumers may be contacted about the same debt numerous times by different collection agencies.